smartduck66/smartduck66/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on scores_cac40 and kiko
-- 🌱 I’m mainly using HTML, CSS, JS and Vue.js
+- 🌱 I’m mainly using HTML, CSS, JS, node.js and Vue.js (several years ago, a bit of C++)
 - 🌱 I’m currently investigating HTMX
 - 💬 My favourite podcast is Syntax.fm
 <!--